Multi-Agent Reinforcement Learning with Action Masking for UAV-enabled Mobile Communications: Simulation Results

 \section{Simulation Results}

-This section presents the results of our simulation study and analyses to determine the effectiveness of the proposed solution.
 We perform simulations on an Apple M1 Pro with 3.2 GHz CPU and 16 GB RAM.
 The operating system is macOS Ventura 13.2.1.
 We train the DQN on an M1 Pro GPU with 16 cores and program with TensorFlow 2.5 in the JupyterLab environment.
 The conventional DQN algorithm, circular UAV trajectories, and mutual learning per \cite{9520121} are chosen as benchmarks against which to examine performance improvements.
 In the simulation, the users start of from the CCC (origin) with $V_{max}$ = 10 m/s, which follows from \cite{eze2010heterogeneous}, and follow paths to destinations dictated by Dijkstra's Algorithm.
 UAVs start randomly near the mean allowable altitude to avoid extreme initialization.
-NN has 3 layers and a hidden layer consisting of 70 nodes.
+NN has 3 layers with a hidden layer consisting of 70 nodes.
 Rectified linear units and mean squared error are selected as activation and loss functions, respectively.
 The Adam optimizer is used to train the Network.
 Greedy action policy is used with $\epsilon$ linearly decreasing from 0.9.
 Other default simulation parameters are tabulated in \textbf{Table~\ref{Simulation parameters}}.
 Unless stated otherwise, simulations have been carried out with default parameters.

 Fig. \ref{NOMA_vs_OMA_lr} is a throughput versus training episodes plot comparing SDQN algorithm for both NOMA and OMA.
 The graph demonstrates that NOMA-assisted SDQN performs better in terms of convergence and final throughput yield.
 It can be noticed that there was almost no throughput increase in the initial 50 episodes for any case.
 This can be attributed to two reasons: 1) the replay memory is being filled with training experiences from all agents and training does not start until its completely filled; and 2) large $\epsilon$, which translates into large probability of random action and encourages the system to take exploratory actions.